Add your podcast to Spotify with Ausha

 Putting your podcast on Spotify manually

-Most podcast platforms like Apple or Deezer follow a similar process, and Spotify is no different.
+Most podcast platforms like Apple or Deezer follow a similar process, so Spotify is no different.
 The basic process is to create an account, submit your RSS feed to the service, and then wait for approval.

 To help you navigate the process of submitting a podcast to Spotify, we’ve provided a checklist of requirements that your podcast must meet before being submitted.
 Then follow our seven-step guide for adding your podcast to Spotify.